duneroadrunner/SaferCPlusPlus/README.md

 ### ivector

-`mse::ivector<>` is a safe vector like [`mse::mstd::vector<>`](#mstdvector), but its (implicit) iterators behave more like list iterators than standard vector iterators.
+`mse::ivector<>` is a safe vector like [`mse::mstd::vector<>`](#mstdvector), but its (implicit reference) iterators behave more like list iterators than standard vector iterators.
 That is, upon insert or delete, the iterators continue to point to the same item, not (necessarily) the same position.
 And they don't become "invalid" upon insert or delete, unless the item they point to is deleted.

 usage example:
 ```cpp